COVID-19 Update – Level 2

 - we have activated our pandemic plan

-- we are following all Government and Ministry of Health guidelines regarding travel, self isolation, and managing illness in the workplace
+- we are following all Government and Ministry of Health guidelines regarding physical distancing, hygiene practices and managing illness in the workplace

 - we are taking advice from the Local Regional Health Unit at Port Fitzroy